gtuck/web3400-Course-Docs/projects/01/description.md

 ## Conclusion

-This setup not only enhances your application's security but also improves the user experience by providing clear feedback and easy-to-follow steps for account management and allows users to register a new account and log in/out.
+This setup not only enhances your application's security but also improves the user experience by providing clear feedback and easy-to-follow steps for account management and allows users to register a new account and login/out.

-## Stage, Commit, and Push the Final Changes
+## Stage, Commit and Push the Final Changes
 - **Objective**: Commit and push your completed project 01 changes in a VS Code Terminal.
 - **Topics**:
   1. Stage the Change: Run `git add *`.